craigfisk/priceandposition/content/posts/firebaseemulators.md

 {{< figure src="/image/pexels-quang-nguyen-vinh-2166711.jpg" caption="Using Firebase Emulators to mirror development on your local system: free, fast." >}}

-Firebase Emulators sound like a great idea.
+**Firebase Emulators sound like a great idea**.
 Run an extract of your cloud environment on localhost, Avoid expensive accidents in the cloud.
 Be fast.
-The reality, hoever, is that there are a lot of little problems to deal with.
+The reality, hoever, is that there are a lot of little **problems** to deal with.

-Let's assume you already have *gcloud* set up, and have a Firebase project named *dev-test* with authentication, a Firestore database, Storage, and security rules for both of the latter.
+Let's assume you already have ***gcloud*** set up, and have a **Firebase project** named *dev-test* with authentication, a Firestore database, Storage, and security rules for both of the latter.

-1) Install the Emulators
+1) **Install** the Emulators
 ```javascript
     cd <project_directory>
     gcloud auth login